NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 To learn from biased data we need to identify it and correct for it.

-**3. Our internal value function adapts and changes over time**
+**3. Our internal value function has to adapt and change over time**

-Our journey in the working world is often starts with achieving some level of financial independence that comes with mastery of revenue-generating skills.
-This is expressed in our model by an internal value function which is heavily weighted towards skill and monetary acquisition and less weighted towards travel, making a difference etc.
+Our journey into the working world often starts with achieving some level of financial independence that comes with mastery of revenue-generating skills.
+However a [well-documented phenomenon](https://www.nature.com/articles/s41562-017-0277-0) is that after humans achieve a threshold of income and financial security they tend to see diminishing returns in happiness (read: fulfilment) from additional income and prefer to trade it for leisure and other pursuits.

-A well-documented phenomenon is that after humans achieve a threshold of income and financial security they tend to see diminishing returns in happiness from additional income and prefer to trade it for leisure and other pursuits.
-This changes the composition of our value function.
+The task for our agent has suddenly become more complicated - the external reward of fulfilment is itself a non-deterministic, stochastic function.

-4. Our historical data is lossy
+However all is not lost.
+If our agent can think probabilistically, introspect and update its self-knowledge then it can hope to make good-enough decisions in the face of an uncertain and shifting reward.

-5. We have incomplete historical information - our journey to the present contains bias.
+**5. Our knowledge of the tree is conditionally dependent on our history**

-6. "Fulfillment" is a fuzzy, multi-variate concept.
+I know next to nothing about quantum gravity.
+This is because my knowledge of all possible future work experiences is conditionally dependent on my previous experiences.
+Similarly our agent, acting in the real-world, cannot have complete knowledge of the set of all possible choices at each moment in time.

-7. The outcome is a fuzzy one - there is significant noise.
+**6. The tree is constantly growing and changing**

-**5. Our trajectory is dependent on our history**
+New jobs, fields and work experiences are created all the time.

 **4. Industrial Education & Labor pressures encourage depth-first search**